Once I understood this chart, my work as an educator changed. Instead of rolling the rock uphill, I nudge the rock where it naturally wants to go.

 Disarming Power: the Learner as Protagonist

 The Learning Frame drops coercion, disarms power, and avoids the word teacher.
 No one is imparting understanding to anyone else.
 Learners learn through gradually more challenging experiences, the same way most people learn most things outside of school— cooking — smart phones — growing vegetables — where the learner chooses challenges motivated by their own intentions and curiosity.
 The challenge for educators is to create opportunities in the life of the school where the learners are actors and the school is a stage.
 The structure for openness is a way to create cooperative spaces for brains to work, as if to say, “You are human beings with the inherent wisdom to plan and shape all of our understanding.
 Let’s get started.”
-The opportunities provided and the skills and thoughtfulness of the facilitators will, over time, adjust and evolve towards an aesthetic ideal.
+The opportunities provided and the skills of the facilitators will, over time, adjust and evolve towards an aesthetic ideal.

 I can empathize with the problem of how to start creating these non-traditional spaces and intentions.
 It is difficult — and some think impossible — to see how to get from current practice to the place the Learning Frame describes.
 I know it has been helpful for me to see on one page how the flow of learner’s passages alters the attentiveness of facilitators.